 What is Concrete Overlay?

 Concrete Overlay for countertops is an ultra-strong, easy-to-apply concrete layer used to “lay over” existing laminate, formica, wood, or tile countertops.
 Overlay ensures a durable concrete look and feel at a fraction of the cost required for freshly poured concrete slabs.
-Concrete Overlay may be customized with Acid Stain and Pigment for rich color and texture at a fraction of the cost as newly poured concrete.
+Concrete Overlay may be customized with Concrete Dye, Stain and Pigment for rich color and texture at a fraction of the cost as newly poured concrete.
 Whether you are refinishing concrete for a new look, repairing a crack, or overlaying on top of existing countertops, this DIY-friendly option will make your counters look and feel professionally done!

 How Much Do Concrete Overlay Countertops Cost?

 The estimated product cost for refinishing your existing countertops with integrally colored concrete overlay is $1.15 per square foot.
 Total project cost depends on preexisting conditions and design aggregate and finishes.